What are peer reviewed journals?

 Frequently Asked Questions about peer reviewed journals

-A peer reviewed article refers to a work that has been thoroughly assessed, and based on its quality has been accepted to be published in a scholarly journal.
+‘Peer reviewed’ means that a work has been thoroughly assessed, and based on its quality has been accepted to be published in a scholarly journal.

 Once an article has been submitted for publication to a peer reviewed journal, the journal assigns the article to an expert in the field, who is considered the “peer”.

-The easiest way to find a peer reviewed article is to narrow down the search in the "Advanced search" option.
+The easiest way to find a peer reviewed article in a database or search engine is to narrow down the search in the "Advanced search" option.
 Then, mark the box that says "peer reviewed".